Gibusse/NodeJSSimpleWay/README.md

 Build nodejs small project to improve my skills

 ## What do you build exactly
-Signup / SignIn logic, add throug the projet, best practice of all about connection and security behind
+SignUp / SignIn logic, add throug the project, best practice of all about connection and security behind